Lamentations 5 - Outline of Lamentations (Book Notes menu page)

 Remember {HB= zakar, recall to mind} (v.1)-

-The first biblical occurrence of this word is of the Lord remembering those who were saved through judgment (Gen 8:1).
+The first biblical occurrence of this word is of the LORD remembering those who were saved through judgment (Gen 8:1).
 It is frequently used of His faithfulness to keep His covenants (eg., Gen 9:15; Ex 2:24).
-Moses prayed that the Lord would remember His Covenant, as he pled for his rebellious people (Ex 32:13).
+Moses prayed that the LORD would remember His unconditional covenant with the patriarchs, as he pled for his rebellious people (Ex 32:13).

 Consider, and behold our reproach -